nealrs/YTHL/README.md

 **Notes**

-The plugin currently depends on  [Fitvids.js](https://github.com/davatron5000/FitVids.js) for responsive embeds - but if you can live without that, you can also nix jQuery.
+YTHL depends on  [Fitvids.js](https://github.com/davatron5000/FitVids.js) for responsive embeds - but if you can live without that, you can also nix jQuery.
 (You'll have to refactor some of the code though.)